Strawberry Shortbread Cookies

 These strawberry shortbread cookies are soft, buttery, and covered in a delicious strawberry glaze!
 They are easy to make, bursting with natural strawberry flavor, and only require 7 ingredients!

 In my opinion, strawberries truly make the most delicious desserts.
-My strawberry cheesecake cookies are the most popular recipe on the blog, and I get requests to make strawberry banana muffins all the time!
+My strawberry cheesecake cookies are the most popular recipe on the blog, and I get requests to make chocolate strawberry cake all the time!

 But these strawberry shortbread cookies are something else.
 They taste like a little slice of heaven, and look so beautiful and elegant.

-They are a perfect for bridal showers, weddings, mother's day, brunch or a fancy tea party!
+They are perfect for bridal showers, weddings, mother’s day brunch, or a fancy tea party!

 - You can make them in any shape you’d like – you can do rectangular ones like I did, or you can use round cut outs or other fun cookie cutter shapes